nvardya/Build-REST-API-and-Dockerize/README.md

-# Buiild a Web App and Deploy with Docker
+# Build a Microservice Web App and Deploy with Docker

-This project is a web application that is built with microservice archutecture.
-Docker Containers and Docker Compose support this the deployment of these microservices
+This project is a web application that is built with a microservice archutecture.
+Docker Containers and Docker Compose support the deployment of these microservices.
+This document will outline the steps needed to create this web application

+# 1. Overview
+3 total microservices were created to support the web application.
+A Docker Container was created for each of them.
+Docker Compose orchestrates the launch of all 3 containers:

 ![Docker Diagram](https://user-images.githubusercontent.com/53916435/174461271-08c9ab87-9140-4833-9f38-c1e2a1af454e.jpg)

-This web appplication utilized the following applications for build:
+This web appplication utilized the following for build:

   1. A Node.js application to scrape data from The New York Time's REST API endpoint and send the data to a PostgreSQL database
   2. A Golang application to build a REST API (GET, PUT, POST operations) to interact with the PostgreSQL database
   3. A React application to prompt users to search from the PostgreSQL database via an API request on the Golang application